 Arbitration proceeding

 Arbitration is a form of alternative dispute resolution (ADR) using independent and impartial arbitrators and offered as an alternative to litigation for property disputes.
-The greatest advantages of arbitration are: closed sessions, speedy resolution and cost-efficiency as compared to dispute resolution before general courts (please see more below).
+The greatest advantages of arbitration are: closed sessions, speedy resolution and cost-efficiency as compared to dispute resolution before courts of law (please see more below).

 However, commerce remains the traditional area where arbitration is most often sought, and today it is no longer restricted to international commerce but also includes domestic commerce.
-Arbitration may be conducted by one or more arbitrators appointed by the disputing parties for the particular dispute (ad hoc arbitration) or as proceedings before an institutionalized arbitration court established by the law (institutional arbitration).
+Arbitration may be conducted by one or more arbitrators appointed by the disputing parties for the particular dispute (ad hoc arbitration) or as proceedings before an institutionalized arbitration court established by an act (institutional arbitration).

-Another advantage of arbitration is that arbitral awards are easily enforceable since the New York Convention from 1958 guarantees the recognition and enforcement of arbitral awards in over 144 signatory countries.
+Another advantage of arbitration is that arbitral awards are easily enforceable since the New York Convention from 1958 guarantees the recognition and enforcement of arbitral awards in 157 signatory countries (June 2017).

 What we arbitrate?